-Subject to the supervision of the Board, the Adviser provides or arranges to provide to the Fund such investment advice as the adviser in its discretion deems advisable and furnishes or arranges to furnish a continuous investment program for each of the Fund consistent with the Fund's investment objective and policies.
+Subject to the supervision of the Board, the adviser provides or arranges to provide to the Fund such investment advice as the Adviser in its discretion deems advisable and furnishes or arranges to furnish a continuous investment program for the Fund consistent with the Fund's investment objective and policies.
 The Adviser determines or arranges for others to determine the securities to purchase for the Fund, the portfolio securities held or sold by the Fund and the portion of the Fund's assets held uninvested, subject always to the Fund's investment objective, policies and restrictions, as each of the same shall be from time to time in effect, and subject further to such policies and instructions as the Board may from time to time establish.
 The Adviser furnishes such reports, evaluations, information or analyses to the Trust as the Board may request from time to time or as the Adviser may deem to be desirable.
 The Adviser also advises and assists the officers of the Trust in taking such steps as are necessary or appropriate to carry out the decisions of the Board and the appropriate committees of the Board regarding the conduct of the business of the Trust.

 The Fund pays the Adviser a unitary fee ("Management Fee") under the Management Agreement in return for providing its services.
-The Adviser is paid a monthly Management Fee at an annual rate of 0.50%.

-Under a unitary fee structure, the Adviser is responsible for paying substantially all the operating expenses of the Fund, excluding interest expenses, taxes, brokerage expenses, Rule 12b-1 fees (if any), acquired fund fees and expenses, expenses incidental to a meeting of the Fund's shareholders and the management fee.
-In addition to the excluded operating expenses, the Fund also pay non-operating expenses such as litigation and indemnification expenses and other expenses determined to be extraordinary by the Trust.
+The Adviser is paid a monthly Management Fee at an annual rate of 1.00% of the average daily net assets of the Fund.
+Under a unitary fee structure, the Adviser is responsible for paying substantially all the expenses of the Fund, excluding interest expenses, taxes, brokerage expenses, Rule 12b-1 fees (if any), acquired fund fees and expenses, expenses incidental to a meeting of the Fund's shareholders and the management fee.
+In addition to the excluded operating expenses, the Fund also pays non-operating expenses such as litigation and indemnification expenses and other expenses determined to be extraordinary by the Trust.

 The Fund may enter into swap agreements with counterparties where the reference asset of the swap agreement or the composition of the underlying portfolio is provided by Wolfe Research, LLC ("Wolfe").
 These counterparties compensate Wolfe for its reference asset or portfolio composition.
-Because Wolfe has the ability to acquire an equity ownership in Adviser, the payments made by counterparties could be deemed to create an indirect conflict of interest for Adviser.
-However, neither the Fund nor the Adviser directly compensate Wolfe, nor does Adviser have any role in determining the compensation paid by counterparties to Wolfe.
+Because Wolfe has the ability to acquire an equity ownership in an affiliate of the Adviser, the payments made by counterparties could be deemed to create an indirect conflict of interest for the Adviser.
+However, neither the Fund nor the Adviser directly compensate Wolfe, nor does the Adviser have any role in determining the compensation paid by counterparties to Wolfe.

-Advisory Fees Accrued for the Period Adviso Ended June 30, • Advisory Fees Waived for the Period Ended June 30, Net Advisory Fees Paid for the Period Ended June 30, Name of Fund 2024 2023 2022 2024 2023 2022 2024 2023 2022 Simplify High Yield ETF \$362,128 \$219,682 \$42,405 1 \$(181,068) \$(109,850) \$(21,199) 1 \$181,060 \$109,832 \$21,206 1
+Advisory Fees Accrued for the Period Ended June 30, Advisory Fees Waived for the Period Ended June 30, Net Advisory Fees Paid for the Period Ended June 30, Name of Fund 2024 2023 2024 2023 2024 2023 Simplify Market Neutral Equity Long/Short ETF \$1,196,259 \$1,339 N/A \$1 \$1,196,259 \$1

-1 For the period February 14, 2022 (commencement of operations) through June 30, 2022.
+For the period June 15, 2023 (commencement of operations) through June 30, 2023.